ivela064/FoodLogApp_Group15/README.md

 > pip install -r requirements.txt

-4. Now install streamlit,keras,tensorflow, and beautifulsoup4 in your IDE by running the next commands in your IDE (it might take a while)
+4. Now install streamlit,keras,tensorflow, and beautifulsoup4 in your IDE by running the next commands in your IDE one by one (it might take a while)

 > pip install streamlit